DARIAH-DE/textgridlab-marketplace/README.md

 # Adding Plugins to the TextGridLab marketplace

-Plugins are located in data.yaml, to add a new Plugin you may create a pull request for data.yaml.
+Plugins are located in data.yaml, to add a new plugin you may create a pull request for data.yaml.
-The following template may be used and filled:
+The following template could be used:

 ```yaml